oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 options specified in the request body and query options specified in the request URL are processed together.

-The request body MUST use the content-type `text/plain`.
+The request body MUST use `Content-Type: text/plain`.
 It contains the query portion of the URL and MUST use the same percent-encoding as in URLs (especially: no spaces, tabs, or line breaks allowed) and MUST follow the syntax rules described in chapter Query Options.